 Step by Step Guide: How to Cut Laminate Flooring With a Circular Saw

-Before we start, I’d like to tell you that the best tool to use in cutting laminate flooring is a laminate flooring saw instead of a circular saw or a jigsaw.
+Before starting, I’d like to tell you that the best tool to use in cutting laminate flooring is a laminate flooring saw instead of a circular saw or a jigsaw.
 Then again, suppose the reason why you’re here is because you don’t have a specialized saw.
 But it is something worth taking note of, so take some time to think about this, too!

 Step 1: Be Smart About Your Setup